 - You will be fingerprinted as part of the MPD’s criminal history check to determine eligibility.

 - You will meet with a background investigator for a preliminary review of your background.

-- You will take the written NTN exam (testing fee will be covered).
+- You will take the written NTN exam for FREE (the testing fee is covered by MPD).